Nazmulhudashawon/job-task/Tourism-client side/README.md

 ## Features

-- User can login via Google and aslo can create account.
+- User can share their experience.
 - user can booking tour plan.
 - user also get hotel visa booking .
 - user can get any type of tour tips from the site.
+- admin dashboard